 This healthy Creamy Garlic Prawn Pasta is easier on the cream but HUGE on flavour.
 It's impressive looking and a good contender for a romantic dinner at home!
 To go even lighter, try my Creamy Mushroom Pasta made without any cream!
 Yes, it is possible and handy when you're out of cream.

-- Mushrooms any will do however my go-to are brown mushrooms as they have a lovely nutty taste.
+- Mushrooms any will do however my go-to are brown button mushrooms (or Swiss brown) as they have a lovely nutty taste.

 - Onion a little goes a long way in terms of flavour, aroma and that touch of sweetness.